jgdigitaljedi/portfolio2016/README.md

 ### Todos
 - Style it up
-- Redesign fun page (no thoughts on something visually appealing yet)
 - Make a social page
 - Finish Restaurant Roulette Remix
   - add button to launch google maps if viewed on a phone